PONTE SERENO

 Dating: 6th–3rd centuries BC

 Characteristics: Ponte Sereno’s polygonal base runs for approximately 90 meters with an opening which could have been used as an ancient gateway.
-The polygonal masonry supports an eight-arched bridge later constructed by the Romans.
+The polygonal masonry supports an eight-arched bridge constructed much later in the 19th century.
 The bridge is located on a historic road between the famous polygonal citadels of Alatri and Ferentino.
 The polygonal blocks are of substantial size and show impressive precision.
 Visual observation indicates the blocks are commonly over 1 meter in length or width with irregular faces, similar to other regional Italic polygonal stonework.

-Attribution: The bridge’s underlying polygonal base is attributed to pre-Roman peoples while the superstructure is dated to Rome’s imperial era (approximately 260 AD).
+Attribution: The bridge’s underlying polygonal base is attributed to pre-Roman peoples while the superstructure is dated to the 19th century.

 Specific points to see: